-In the absence of more detailed data, the values of e^{COLD}/e^{HOT} for Large-SUV petrol cars (> 2.0 I) are also applied to light commercial vehicles.
+In the absence of more detailed data, the values of $e^{COLD}/e^{HOT}$ for Large-SUV petrol cars (> 2.0 l) are also applied to light commercial vehicles.
 Although this assumption used to be a very rough estimate for past vehicle classes, due to the very different emission standards of light commercial vehicles and passenger cars, it is now likely to be more robust since the technology used in current light commercial vehicles does not differ significantly from that used in cars.
-Therefore, the values of e^{COLD}/e^{HOT} in Table 3-37 (pre-Euro 1) and Table 3-39 (Euro 1 and later) are applied to light commercial vehicles.
-Furthermore, equations (10), (11) are also valid for pre-Euro 1 vehicles and equation (26) for Euro 1 and later vehicles, in conjunction with the β -parameter reduction factors given in Table 3-40.
+Therefore, the values of $e^{COLD}/e^{HOT}$ in Table 3-38 (pre-Euro 1) and

+Table 3-40 (Euro 1 to Euro 5) are applied to light commercial vehicles.
+The values of Table 3-40 are also applied to Euro 6 light commercial vehicles.
+Furthermore, equations (10), (11) are also valid for pre-Euro 1 vehicles and equation (26) for Euro 1 and later vehicles, in conjunction with the $\beta$ -parameter reduction factors given in Table 3-41.